Coherent-Partners/spark-ts-sdk/docs/authentication.md

 A Spark API key is a synthetic key that allows you to authenticate to the platform and access the following APIs:

-- [Batches API][batch-apis]
 - [Execute API][execute-api]
+- [Batch API][batch-apis]
 - [Metadata API][metadata-api]
 - [Validation API][validation-api]

-If and when you need that API key to access additional APIs, you need to review and configure [feature permissions][feature-permissions] in the Spark platform.
-Find out more on how to generate and manage API keys in the [Spark documentation][spark-api-keys].
+If and when you need that API key to access additional APIs, you'll have to review and configure [feature permissions][feature-permissions] in the Spark platform.
+Find out more on how to generate and manage API keys in [Spark's User Guide][spark-api-keys].

 Remember that API keys are sensitive and should be kept secure.
 Therefore, we strongly recommend reading [this article][openai-api-keys] by OpenAI on best practices